stefaniecg/stefaniecg.github.io/bib_dis/main.md

 The _bible discovery_ is an already existing tool used to read the bible with non believers [|8|](#references).
 We will use a slightly modified version of its structure and read specific verses in _John's Gospel_ to cover a topic.
 As we target to use this for people mainly reached on the streets we call it _street bible discovery_.
-The reason to use John's gospel is because we already give this material, so there is no need to acquire any different material.
+The reason to use John's gospel is because we already give this material, so there is no need to acquire new material.
-Even though, we prepare specific verses and a structure for the meeting, we will rely on the guidance of the Spirit for its execution.
+Even though for each session we outline specific verses and a structure for the meeting, we will rely on the guidance of the Spirit for its execution.
 Therefore, the structure, topic, and question are only a guide that can be adapted.

 - **Expected Outcome**: